 Criminals love the dark and approximately two-thirds (63.2 percent) of rapes/sexual assaults and 71.7 percent of motor vehicle thefts occur at night.
 Night vision CCTV surveillance cameras can protect your company, your home and your property in even the darkest of conditions.
-There are three types of night vision CCTV cameras to choose from – infrared, low light and thermal.
+There are three types of night vision cameras to choose from – infrared, low light and thermal.

-Infrared CCTV Cameras
+Infrared Night Vision Cameras

-Low Light CCTV
+Low Light Night Vision Cameras

 Low light CCTV cameras can magnify the limited light available in semi-dark conditions and use it to produce a colour image.
-At Intellisec our most popular low light CCTV cameras are the Hikvision Darkfighter (below left) and the Bosch Starlight (below right).
+At Intellisec our most popular low light CCTV cameras are the Hikvision Darkfighter series (below left) and the Bosch Starlight series (below right).